-If you do decide to travel to Turkey, stay abreast of all local information regarding any potential threats – talk to locals, read the news and continue to stay informed while you’re in Turkey.
+If you do decide to travel to Turkey, stay up to date with all local information regarding any potential threats – talk to locals, read the news and continue to stay informed while you’re in Turkey.
 That way you can change your travel plans if needed.

 The ANZAC Day Dawn Service on the coast of Gallipoli has become a pilgrimage for many thousands of Australians and New Zealanders who come to commemorate the fallen in war and reflect on the ANZAC spirit.
 But, being a large tourist attraction, some have raised concerns about the safety of the event.

 “The security at the Gallipoli Dawn Service is always tightly controlled.
 Visitors have to submit to bag checks and x-rays, plus there are hundreds of armed Turkish security personnel in attendance.